jonschlinkert/templates/README.md

 ## Related projects

-* [assemble](https://www.npmjs.com/package/assemble): Assemble is a powerful, extendable and easy to use static site generator for node.js.
-Used… [more](https://www.npmjs.com/package/assemble) | [homepage](https://github.com/assemble/assemble)
+You might also be interested in these projects:

 * [en-route](https://www.npmjs.com/package/en-route): Routing for static site generators, build systems and task runners, heavily based on express.js routes… [more](https://www.npmjs.com/package/en-route) | [homepage](https://github.com/jonschlinkert/en-route)
 * [engine](https://www.npmjs.com/package/engine): Template engine based on Lo-Dash template, but adds features like the ability to register helpers… [more](https://www.npmjs.com/package/engine) | [homepage](https://github.com/jonschlinkert/engine)
 * [layouts](https://www.npmjs.com/package/layouts): Wraps templates with layouts.
 Layouts can use other layouts and be nested to any depth.… [more](https://www.npmjs.com/package/layouts) | [homepage](https://github.com/doowb/layouts)
+* [assemble](https://www.npmjs.com/package/assemble): Assemble is a powerful, extendable and easy to use static site generator for node.js.
+Used… [more](https://www.npmjs.com/package/assemble) | [homepage](https://github.com/assemble/assemble)
 * [verb](https://www.npmjs.com/package/verb): Documentation generator for GitHub projects.
 Verb is extremely powerful, easy to use, and is used… [more](https://www.npmjs.com/package/verb) | [homepage](https://github.com/verbose/verb)

 ## Contributing